krother/Python3_Basics_Tutorial/changing_variables.md

     In [3]: emily
     Out[3]: ______

-In this case, the first value is overwritten.
-There is no way to obtain it.
+In this case, the first value is overwritten by the second assignment.
+There is no way to obtain it afterwards.

 ### Python Statements